-• Reduction for failure to file Form 5471.
+Reduction for failure to file Form 5471.
 U.S. shareholders who control a foreign corporation must file Form 5471, Information Return of U.S. Persons With Respect To Certain Foreign Corporations.
 If you do not file Form 5471 and furnish all of the information required by the due date of your tax return, reduce by 10% all foreign taxes that you otherwise may take into account for the foreign tax credit.
 You may have to make additional reductions if the failure continues.
-See section 6038(c) for details and exceptions.
+See section 6038(c) and regulations section 1.6038-2(k) for details and exceptions.